TL;DR

 On the other hand, FreshBooks is known for its user-friendly interface and excellent customer support, making it ideal for freelancers and small teams.
 It simplifies time tracking and invoicing, allowing users to get paid up to 11 days faster, according to recent research.
 However, it may lack some advanced features that larger businesses might need, such as inventory management.
 If your business relies heavily on inventory, it’s crucial to assess whether the software can meet these specific needs or if you may need to look at alternatives.

 Consider your business size and specific needs when evaluating software.
 For example, if you anticipate significant growth, you might prefer a scalable solution like Xero, which integrates with over 1,000 apps and can accommodate your evolving requirements.
-Industry data indicates that businesses using scalable software report a 30% increase in operational efficiency as they grow.
+Industry data indicates that businesses using scalable software report a significant increase in operational efficiency as they grow.

 To make an informed decision, create a checklist of must-have features, such as mobile access, integration capabilities, and reporting tools.
 Additionally, take advantage of free trials offered by many platforms to test usability and functionality before committing.
 During the trial, focus on critical tasks such as invoicing and expense tracking to see how the software performs in real-world scenarios.
 By thoroughly assessing these factors, you can select the AI bookkeeping software that best aligns with your business goals.